herachxx/cipher/README.md

 CIPHER is a **client-side cybersecurity education platform** - part learning hub, part live intelligence toolkit.
 It runs entirely in your browser tab.
 There's no server, no database, no install, no `npm install`.
 Just open `index.html`.

-At its core is the **IP Toolkit** - a full port of [`ip_toolkit.py`](ip_toolkit.py) in JavaScript.
+At its core is the **IP Toolkit** - a full port of [`ip_toolkit.py`](https://github.com/herachxx/ip-toolkit) rewritten in JavaScript.
 Every tool that ran in your terminal now runs in a slick terminal-style UI inside the browser, hitting real APIs in real time.

 ```
 ┌─────────────────────────────────────────────────────┐